realahnet/realahnet/README.md

 ---

 #### 🤔 About Me 🤔
-- I am a "maintainer" from Pakistan.
+- I am a android "maintainer" from Pakistan.
-- I mostly do android building.
+- My projects are mostly compiling custom roms for phones to extend their lifetime while also diving into other opensource projects.

 #### 📱Owned Devices📱
 - Sony Xperia 5 II (pdx206)